christianmeinz1516/google2020_ctf_re/README.md

 ## Step 1 - Runing the File

+Run `a.out`
 ```console
 meinzecp@csse332-VirtualBox:~/Documents/ctfs/google_2020_re# ./a.out
 Flag: test
 FAILURE
 ```
 Not much here.
 Start using basic flag finding techniques.
 Using `ptrace`, `ltrace`, and `strace`, I could not find any flag in plaintext.

 ## Step 2 - Using Ghidra for Disassembly

+Open up Ghidra, start a new project, and import the file.
 ```c
 ulong main(void)